 Teachings are appropriate for health care professionals as well as the general public.
 Health care professionals will be able to incorporate the tools and practices offered in this program in ways beneficial to clients or patients.

-Promotion: Chacruna and CIIS East-West Psychology Program
+Presented by: Chacruna and CIIS East-West Psychology Program

-Co-Sponsor: MAPS, Women’s Visionary Council and Compassion for Addiction
+Sponsor: MAPS, Women’s Visionary Council and Compassion for Addiction

 – Faculty, students and staff CIIS: $ 15.00